 When the Apostles said that the holy spirit God had given to those who obey Him was a witness that Jesus was raised from the dead, it is obvious that the clearest witness, which God even calls a sign for unbelievers (1 Cor.
 14:22), is speaking in tongues.
 The more real the witness of the holy spirit within us, the more real is our witness to others.

-The last section we will consider has three uses of the word “spirit” and nine uses of the word “witness” in five verses.
+The last section to consider has three uses of the word “spirit” and nine uses of the word “witness” in five verses.

 Just as “doubting Thomas” touched the nail print in Jesus’ hands, and just as the other disciples saw Jesus, heard him, and touched him, so we today have an experiential, “firsthand” sensory knowledge of his resurrection.
 Every time we manifest his holy spirit by speaking in tongues, we have the indisputable proof that he is risen!
 The more real that is to us, the more we enthusiastically go and tell others the Good News about Jesus Christ.